 For facts to make sense, they need to fit with the synapses already connected in our brains.

-When there is no frame, you can’t communicate properly with a couple of catchy words.
+When there is no frame, you can’t communicate effectively with a couple of catchy words.

 The lack of an underlying frame is called “hypocognition”.